What is ayahuasca used for? What are its effects?

 Even if there is no risk of addiction, taking ayahuasca is not without danger, and requires certain precautions.

-The presence of a shaman to guide the process is essential.
+The presence of a shaman to guide is essential.

 Beware of interactions with drugs and narcotics.